InvisibleUp/Sonic-R-Utilities/README.md

 Sonic-R-Utilities
 =================

-Utilities for modifying the files of Sonic R.
+Utilities for modifying of viewing the files of Sonic R.

+Note that any Python programs are designed for Python 3.
+They should not require any external dependencies.